whizzosoftware/hobson-hub-ssdp/README.md

 ### hobson-hub-ssdp-scanner

-This plugin searches for devices advertising via SSDP and alerts other interested plugins when they are found.
+This plugin provides the ability for Hobson plugins to both find SSDP services on the local network and advertise their own services via SSDP.